-A Cycle of Extremes
+Love and Sex Addiction: A Cycle of Extremes

-Love addiction and addiction to sex are both driven by a powerful need to find intimacy and connection with others.
+Addiction to love and sex is driven by a strong need to find intimacy and connection with others.
 At the same time, people struggling with these addictions are profoundly worried about actually becoming close to another person.
 The inner contradictions are played out relationally as the person becomes trapped in cycles of quick and intense relationship pleasure followed by devastating periods of emptiness and self-reproach.

-Endorphins as a Drug
+Sex and Love Addiction Use Endorphins as a Drug

-The irony is that even while they are using others to create intense experiences of pleasure, lurking beneath are deep feelings of self-loathing and shame.
+The irony is that even while they are using others to create intense experiences of pleasure, deep feelings of self-loathing and shame lie beneath.
 More romantic excitement is needed to silence the inner voice of condemnation.
-Eventually the cycle of highs and lows becomes chaotic, and other areas of life are disrupted.
+Eventually, the cycle of highs and lows becomes chaotic, and other areas of life are disrupted.
 Careers are harmed.
 Marriages are harmed.
 Educational pursuits are derailed.
-It’s at this point that the addict may finally be ready to admit their problem and seek help.
+At this point, the person struggling with addiction may finally be ready to admit their problem and seek help.